Exclusive: India likely to ease restrictions for foreign online retailers in July

 The government is likely to end this ban, paving the way for global retailers to bring their formidable supply chain, and cheaper goods, into India, potentially boosting consumption and benefiting small manufacturers and traders.

-Politically influential small-scale traders have traditionally opposed any foreign direct investment in retail, fearing they would be eclipsed by larger global rivals.

-The BJP is also against such investments, but the sources said the government supported the online retail expansion as global e-commerce firms would still have to rely on small traders to generate business.

-Opening up the online retail business for foreign direct investment is also widely expected to eliminate middlemen, leading to lower transaction, overhead, inventory and labour costs, industry officials said.
+Opening up the online retail business for foreign direct investment is also widely expected to eliminate middlemen, leading to lower transaction, overhead, inventory and labor costs, industry officials said.

 Modi, who last month won the first outright parliamentary majority in three decades in Asia’s third-largest economy, wants to kick start the sluggish economy by winning back domestic and foreign investor confidence.

-Regulatory uncertainty under the previous government prevented foreign supermarket chains from setting up shop in the country.
-So far, only Britain’s Tesco PLC (TSCO.L) has announced an investment.
+Regulatory uncertainty under the previous government prevented foreign supermarket chains from setting up shop.
+So far, only Britain’s Tesco PLC TSCO.L has announced an investment.
 In its election manifesto, the ruling BJP vowed to ban foreign supermarkets.

+E-commerce is growing at the compound annual growth rate of 34 percent in India, according to a report from consultants Digital–Commerce, IAMAI-IMRB, but still lags other emerging nations, including China.